 How many steps in a mile?

-It takes about 2,000 steps to walk a mile.
+It usually takes a bit over 2,000 steps to walk a mile.
 Taller people tend to take bigger strides, which means they walk farther in fewer steps.

 How many miles are in 10,000 steps?